-EnteraGam is indicated for the clinical dietary management of intestinal disease (enteropathy) in patients who, because of therapeutic or chronic medical needs, have limited or impaired capacity to ingest, digest, absorb, or metabolize ordinary foodstuffs or certain nutrients.
+EnteraGam is manufactured and distributed by Entera Health, Inc. It is indicated for the clinical dietary management of intestinal disease (enteropathy) in patients who, because of therapeutic or chronic medical needs, have limited or impaired capacity to ingest, digest, absorb, or metabolize ordinary foodstuffs or certain nutrients.

 Results from a randomized, double-blind, placebo-controlled pilot study enrolling 66 subjects suggest that nutritional therapy with SBI, the ingredient found in EnteraGam – used in addition to traditional medical care – can help manage various symptoms associated with irritable bowel syndrome with diarrhea (IBS-D).
 The study, by Wilson et al, was published in 2013 in the journal, Clinical Medicine Insights: Gastroenterology.